scalatra/scalatra-website/content/getting-started/project-structure.md

 Rails, Sinatra, or Padrino application.
 Your views go in the views folder, layouts (which wrap views) go in the layouts folder.

-The Scalatra giter8 project puts your Scala application code into a series of namespaced directories: in the example above, `org.yourdomain.projectname`.
+The Scalatra template project puts your Scala application code into a series of namespaced directories: in the example above, `org.yourdomain.projectname`.
 This is entirely optional.
 The [Scala style guide](http://docs.scala-lang.org/style/) suggests doing it this way, but the language doesn't do anything to enforce it.